microsoft/CameraTraps/classification/README.md

 The command to create the CSV is shown below.
 Three arguments merit explanation:

 * The `--threshold` argument filters out crops whose detection confidence is below a given threshold.
 Note, however, that if during the cropping step you only cropped bounding boxes above a detection confidence of 0.9, specifying a threshold of 0.8 here will have the same effect as specifying a threshold of 0.9.
 This script will not magically go back and crop the bounding boxes with a detection confidence between 0.8 and 0.9.
 * The `--min-locs` argument filters out crops whose label appears in fewer than some number of locations.
-This is useful for targetting a minimum diversity of locations.
+This is useful for targeting a minimum diversity of locations.
 Because we split images into train/val/test based on location, at the bare minimum you should consider setting `--min-locs 3`.
 Otherwise, the label will be entirely excluded from at least one of the 3 splits.
 * The `--match-test` argument is useful for trying a new training dataset, but using an existing test set.
 This argument takes two values: `--match-test CLASSIFICATION_CSV SPLITS_JSON`.
 After creating the classification dataset (ignoring this argument), the script will append all crops from the given `CLASSIFICATION_CSV` whose "location" appears in the test set from `SPLITS_JSON`.

 ```bash